sfabrizio/bloggy/README.md

 - frontend:
  - change from flux to redux
- - fix some react component complesity
+ - improve some react components
  - add SASS and migrate the existing CSS code.

-- fix eslint warnings
 - add unit testing.

 - keep working in new features